ibm-cloud-docs/databases-for-mongodb/dashboard-overview.md

 ## Deployment Details

-The _Deployment Details_ panel shows details of your service.
+The _Deployment Details_ panel shows a quick description of your deployment.

 ### Type

 The type of database that is offered by the service, and the database version that your service uses.
-In this case, it is `MongoDB`.

 ### ID

-The ID is a [CRN (Cloud Resource Name)](https://console.{DomainName}/docs/overview/crn.html) which uniquely identifies the database deployment.
+The ID is a [CRN (Cloud Resource Name)](https://{DomainName}/docs/overview/crn.html) which uniquely identifies the database deployment.
 The CRN is used to refer to the database in the API and can be used with the CLI.

 ## Recent Tasks